 6. Describe a situation where you had to persuade others to your way of thinking.
 What steps did you take?

 Ideal answer: You are looking for someone who persuades diplomatically.
 Listen for answers about how they would specifically question and probe, BEFORE they persuade.

 7. Have you ever had to turn down business and how did you handle it?

 Ideal answer: You are looking for someone who has integrity and can readily give an example.
 You want someone who admits that all prospects are not the right customer.

 Ideal answer: You are looking for someone who has the ability to both give and take.
 The ideal candidate takes ownership and responsibility, has a thirst for learning, but also knows how to step back or retreat when given the right circumstances.

 Ideal answer: You are looking for someone who has structure and order to their day; there may not be one right answer, but rather a well-thought out approach of how they prioritize and plan their day.

 A sales career can be a challenging profession.
 To truly understand how sales people, think, act and react, these sorts of behavioral questions will get you closer to the right sort of hire that could make them successful team members for you and your company.

 Don Leon is the Managing Director at Stephen-Bradford Search.
 He has been successfully recruiting sales professionals within the online, technology and interactive medium since 2000.
 He along with his team work with media and technology firms in growing their businesses through successful sales and sales leadership hires.
-Connect with me on LinkedIn and review my blog.
+Connect with Don on LinkedIn and review his blog.